-To be on the safe side, you’ll want to call a heating and cooling company if the smell continues.
+To be on the safe side, you’ll want to call a heating and cooling company if the smell lingers.
 A burning smell that lingers can mean the motor is too hot or there’s an electrical problem, among other issues.

 3 Other Furnace Smells You Shouldn’t Disregard

 - Musty.
-If your furnace smells musty, you might have mold and mildew flourishing in your ductwork.
-We recommend having your ductwork inspected and cleaned if needed.
+If your furnace smells musty, you might have mold and mildew developing in your ductwork.
+We advise having your ductwork inspected and cleaned if necessary.

 Now that you understand which furnace smells are normal and which ones aren’t, you’re well-equipped to take care of your new heating system.
 If you’re worried about an odd odor, our Kirkfield Heating & Air Conditioning HVAC technicians can assist you.
 Give us a call at 204-272-8128 to schedule your appointment now.
 We supply quality, affordable furnace repair in Winnipeg and surrounding neighborhoods.